weaveworks/weave-gitops/doc/adr/0007-api-service.md

 To ensure that the construction of images of the wego-api in Github actions is as fast as possible, a mechanism will be implemented that allows sharing the context of the docker builder.
 One option that seems simple to implement is https://github.com/docker/build-push-action.

 ## Consequences

+To avoid dealing with the complexity of authorizing commands that use the kubectl implementation, migrating the rest of the commands, in addition to `wego ui run`, will not be considered as part of this ADR.
+Since that implementation is being planned to be completely removed in the near future.

 `kubectl proxy` was also considered to expose `wego-api` but it also opens the kubernetes api, and we want to have less exposure.